-WebRTC (Web Real-Time Communications) is an open standard for adding real-time multimedia communication capabilities into Web browsers and mobile devices.
-Before WebRTC, there were no standard to define real-time communications in web and mobile applications, and third party plugins required to enable such capabilities.
-However, this brings multi-vendor interoperability issues which leads to poor customer experience and limited adoption of browser based communications.
-By eliminating dependencies to 3rd party plugins, WebRTC has a big potential to transform enterprise communications.
+WebRTC (Web Real-Time Communications) is an open standard for adding real-time multimedia communication capabilities into web browsers and mobile devices.
+Before WebRTC, there was no standard to define real-time communications in web and mobile applications.
+Third party plugins were required to enable such capabilities.
+However, such workarounds bring multi-vendor interoperability issues, which lead to poor customer experience and limited adoption of browser based communications.
+By eliminating dependencies on 3rd party plugins, WebRTC has a big potential to transform enterprise communications.

-Enterprises can leverage WebRTC to embed real-time communication capabilities such as Voice, Video and Messaging into their web and mobile applications that work in variety of devices.
-There will be more than 6.5 billion WebRTC capable devices by 2019, and WebRTC is the key technology to integrate real-time communications into web and mobile applications.
+Enterprises can leverage WebRTC to embed real-time communication capabilities such as voice, video and messaging into their web and mobile applications that work in variety of devices.
+There will be more than 6.5 billion WebRTC capable devices by 2019, making WebRTC the key technology to integrate real-time communications into web and mobile applications.

 WebRTC is an open source project and supported by Google, Mozilla and other contributors and standard is handled by IETF and W3C.
 Since it is a technology and not a solution, it does not define and include details about a full-fledged solution.
 The WebRTC specification focuses only on media plane, and signaling related functionalities such as call setup, session management is not defined in the standard.
 Telenity Canvas® WebRTC provides a WebRTC solution and set of client SDKs that brings real-time communications into web and mobile devices.

 Enterprises could implement variety of use cases listed as below;

 - Communications enabled Marketplace: Communication features such as Voice, Video and Messaging can be embedded into marketplace applications to implement real time interactions between buyers and sellers.